jurader/2PL-MDNRM/README.md

 In the source code, several types of MDNRM including 2PL-MDNRM are implemented with numpyro.

+# Paper
+If the source code of this repository is used, please cite the following paper.

+## Published paper
+Our published paper will be available soon.

+* DOI:
+* URL:

 # Requirement
 The source code is described as ipynb (notebook) file.